 d) Each measurement is a real value representing the throughput in kbit per second.
 The number of measurements is equal to one.
 If the optional QoS level subcounter and S-NSSAI subcounter and PLMN ID subcounter and BWP subcounter measurements are performed, the number of measurements is equal to the number of mapped 5QIs and the number of supported S-NSSAIs, and the number of PLMN IDs, and the number of Active BWPs.

-e) The measurement name has the form DRB.UEThpDl, or optionally DRB.UEThpDl.QOS, where QOS identifies the target quality of service class, and DRB.UEThpDl.SNSSAI, where SNSSAI identifies the S-NSSAI, and DRB.UEThpDl.PLMN, where PLMN identifies the PLMN ID, and DRB.UEThpDl.BWP, where BWP identifies the Active BWP.
+e) The measurement name has the form DRB.UEThpDl, or optionally DRB.UEThpDl.QOS, where QOS identifies the target quality of service class, and DRB.UEThpDl.SNSSAI, where SNSSAI identifies the S-NSSAI, and DRB.UEThpDl.PLMN, where PLMN identifies the PLMN ID, and DRB.UEThpDl.BWP, where BWP identifies the Active BWP, or DRB.UEThpDl_RedCapUE, where RedCapUE is the filter with value 1 indentifies the type of the UE is (e)RedCap UEs(see in 3GPP TS 38.306 clause 4.2.21.1 Definition of RedCap UE and 4.2.22.1 Definition ofeRedCap UE), , the measurement represents the average DL UE throughput of (e)RedCap UEs.

 f) NRCellDU